trskop/command-wrapper/man/command-wrapper-cd.1.md

 Like `cd` shell command, but allows the user to select a directory from a pre-defined list.
 This speeds up access to commonly accessed directories.
-Normally it spawns a new shell, or a Tmux window, see *OPTIONS* for details.
+Normally it spawns a new shell, or a Tmux/Kitty window, see *OPTIONS* for details.

-When no option is specified, `cd` subcommand checks if it's running in Tmux, and if it is then it opens a new Tmux window.
-If it's not executed inside Tmux session then it executes a new instance of `$SHELL` in a selected directory.
+When no option is specified, `cd` subcommand checks if it's running in Tmux or Kitty, and if it is then it opens a new Tmux or Kitty window, respectively.
+If it's not executed inside Tmux session or Kitty terminal then it executes a new instance of `$SHELL` in a selected directory.

 Selecting directory from a list is implemented using external command.
 Default configuration uses [`fzf` command](https://github.com/junegunn/fzf), however, there are other alternatives.
+One of them is [`fzy` ](https://github.com/jhawthorn/fzy) which is know to work with `cd` subcommand.

 # OPTIONS